Abcdaire

 F for Flowers and Fruit

-One of the pioneers of modern design, William Morris (1834-1896), had it perfectly figured out.
-Flowers, fruits, and natural elements offered his designs unrivaled motifs, textures, and patterns.
-The most modern, the most classic, the most apt.
+One of the pioneers of modern design, William Morris (1834-1896), had perfectly understood this.
+Flowers, fruits, natural elements offered unrivaled motifs, textures and patterns to his drawings.
+The most modern, the most classic, the most appropriate.

-Forms in wood and forms in esparto.
+Wooden shapes and esparto shape.
 Two schools of life, two schools of thought.

 Spring 1937.
-Fashion designer Elsa Schiaparelli, the woman who-among other things-invented the color Rosa Shocking (otherwise known as Rosa Schiapparelli), again caused a scandal: on the white organza dress designed for her by Salvador Dali and worn by Wallis Simpson she decided to have... a lobster inserted.
+The designer Elsa Schiaparelli, the woman who - among other things - invented the color Shocking Pink (otherwise called Rosa Schiapparelli), causes scandal again: on the white organza dress designed for her by Salvador Dalì and worn by Wallis Simpson decides to have… a lobster inserted.

 Vanity, opulence, beauty.
 Feathers have always been synonymous with fashion.